Skip to main content

 This course teaches graphic design through the use of Photoshop and Illustrator.
 Adobe Photoshop and Illustrator CC will be taught in a series of tutorials complemented with exercises to perform during class and at home.
 These exercises give students the opportunity to practice the tools, create designs, and exercise their creativity.
 We will also explore graphic design trends and their applications, and learn to receive and give critiques in order to improve your design work.

-DES INV 201 DEBATES IN DESIGN
+DES INV 200 DESIGN FRAMEWORKS

 ENGIN 29 MANUFACTURING AND DESIGN COMMUNICATION